-- This is a group of highly qualified; certified personnel who are interested in mentoring or administration. - Responsibilities include Administrator Designees for IEP meetings, teacher support, one to one training, etc. This must be done after their workday or on non-work time if they agree to it. - A list of names and phone numbers should be appointed each year by the building principal and submitted to the Special Education Administrative Office.
+- This is a group of highly qualified; certified personnel who are interested in mentoring or administration. - Responsibilities of an Administrator Designees attending IEP meetings, supporting teacher, providing or arranging training, etc. This must be done after their workday or on non-work time if they agree to it. - A list of names and phone numbers should be appointed each year by the building principal and submitted to the Special Education Administrative Office. - Serving as an administrative designee must be based on mutual agreement no involuntary assignments; - The administrative designee should only chair routine IEP's no high profile cases; - The administrative designee would not be held responsible if problems arise during IEP meetings; - Some resources committed at the IEP meeting chaired by an administrative designee may be charged to the school site if district procedures are not followed (e.g., additional aide support, etc.); - The administrative designee must have knowledge about the general curriculum.